Characters of Final Fantasy VIII: Zell Dincht

-Zell lived at the same orphanage as many of the other protagonists; this is where Seifer first began to bully him.
-He was later adopted by the Dincht family in the town of Balamb.
+Zell lived at the same orphanage as many of the other protagonists; where Seifer first began to bully him.
+Later on, the Dincht family adopted him in the town of Balamb.
 His motivation for enrolling at Garden is to live up to the memory of his grandfather, a famous soldier.

-Zell was designed to look and act like the main character of a shōnen manga (Japanese comic books intended primarily for boys); his neighbors in Balamb describe him as a "'comic-bookish' type of hero".
+Zell was designed to look and act like the main character of a shōnen manga; his neighbors in Balamb describe him as a "'comic-bookish' type of hero".
 He also thinks of himself as Seifer's rival, despite not being the main character.
-The inspiration for the tattoo on his face came from an MTV music video that featured a man with a full body tattoo.
+The inspiration for the tattoo on his face came from an MTV music video featuring a man with a full body tattoo.